Trinity Hospital Retford: The Old Hall and Founding of Trinity Hospital

 The site of Trinity Hospital was originally the site of the Old Hall of West Retford, the home of the Denmans and Darrells of Retford, who were related by marriage to the Hercy's of Grove, Nottinghamshire who lived at Grove Hall.

 According to Edwin Wilmshurst (1908), the Denmans were descended from Thomas Denman, a "knighted family" who held land at Tinslow (now Tinsley, near Sheffield) which he had inherited from William of Tynneslow.
-His descendent, Nicholas of Retforde married Ann, seventh daughter of Humphrey Hercy of Grove (and sister of Sir John Hercy), who inherited the Manor of West Retford.
+His descendant, Nicholas of Retforde married Ann, seventh daughter of Humphrey Hercy of Grove (and sister of Sir John Hercy), who inherited the Manor of West Retford.
 Nicholas and Anne Denman (née Hercy) had four sons: William (died 1568) without issue; Francis (d 1599) father of Barbara Denman (b 1582/3) and Anne Denman (b 1586); Thomas of Ordsall who had issue and who was the grandfather of the separatist Humphrey Denman; Edmund, of Hollywell, Co.
 Lincoln who died in 1561 without issue.

 The Old Hall in Retford was given by Dr John Darrell (d 1665), son of Barbara Denman and Edward Darell (born c.
 1582), to become a hospital for old men of good repute in his will (dated 1664).
 As the last member of the Denman-Darrell family, he carried out the wishes of his father, Edward, in this respect.
 He endowed it for a master and sixteen brethren.

 In 1672 the Trustees carried out the instructions in the will to provide a separate suite of rooms for each brother and ten shillings per week.
 They would be given a gown of broad cloth every two years and coals valued at four pounds yearly.
 On 14 June 1672 they formulated a corporation with a seal of silver which in Wilmshurst's time was still in use.
 As well as a code of rules and regulations, appointing the Master Governor to be the Sub-Dean of Lincoln Cathedral; a Bailyffe who was to govern the hospital, receive the rents and be paid 20 nobles per year; the Chaplain to be the Rector of West Retford church (St Michael's); a nurse, who was to be a "Grave Ancient Woman".

 The Brethren had to be members of the Church of England and follow a series of rules: